lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 4.** *Man is like to vanity.* When Cain was born, there was much ado about his birth; "I have gotten a man child from God", saith his mother: she looked upon him as a great possession, and therefore called his name *Cain,* which signifies "a possession."
 But the second man that was born unto the world bare the title of the world, *"vanity";* his name was *Abel,* that is, *"vanity."* A premonition was given in the name of the second man what would or should be the condition of all men.
 In Ps 144:4 there is an allusion unto those two names.
 We translate it, *"Man is like to vanity";* the Hebrew is, *"Adam is as Abel"; Adam,* you know, was the name of the first man, the name of Abel's father; but as Adam was the proper name of the first, so it is an appellative, or common to all men: now Adam, that is, man of all men, are *Abel,* vain, and walking in a vain show.— *Joseph Caryl.*

 **Verse 4.** *Man is like to vanity*, etc. The occasion of the introduction of these sentiments here is not quite clear.
-It may be the humility of the warrior who ascribes all success to God instead of to human prowess, or it may be a reflection uttered over the corpses of comrades, or, perhaps a blending of the two.— *A.S.
-Aglen.*
+It may be the humility of the warrior who ascribes all success to God instead of to human prowess, or it may be a reflection uttered over the corpses of comrades, or, perhaps a blending of the two.— *A. S. Aglen.*

 **Verse 4.** *Man is like to vanity*, etc. With what idle dreams, what foolish plans, what vain pursuits, are men for the most part occupied!
-They undertake dangerous expeditions and difficult enterprises in foreign countries, and they acquire fame; but what is it?— *Vanity!* They pursue deep and abstruse speculations, and give themselves to that "much study which is a weariness to the flesh", and they attain to literary renown, and survive in their writings; but what is it?— *Vanity!* They rise up early, and sit up late, and eat the bread of anxiety and care, and thus they amass wealth; but what is it?— *Vanity!* They frame and execute plans and schemes of ambition—they are loaded with honours and adorned with titles—they afford employment for the herald, and form a subject for the historian; but what is it?— *Vanity!* In fact, all occupations and pursuits are worthy of no other epithet, if they are not preceded by, and connected with, a deep and paramount regard to the salvation of the soul, the honour of God, and the interests of eternity...Oh, then, what phantoms, what airy nothings are those things that wholly absorb the powers and occupy the days of the great mass of mankind around us!
+They undertake dangerous expeditions and difficult enterprises in foreign countries, and they acquire fame; but what is it?— *Vanity!* They pursue deep and abstruse speculations, and give themselves to that "much study which is a weariness to the flesh", and they attain to literary renown, and survive in their writings; but what is it?— *Vanity!* They rise up early, and sit up late, and eat the bread of anxiety and care, and thus they amass wealth; but what is it?— *Vanity!* They frame and execute plans and schemes of ambition—they are loaded with honours and adorned with titles—they afford employment for the herald, and form a subject for the historian; but what is it?— *Vanity!* In fact, all occupations and pursuits are worthy of no other epithet, if they are not preceded by, and connected with, a deep and paramount regard to the salvation of the soul, the honour of God, and the interests of eternity...
+Oh, then, what phantoms, what airy nothings are those things that wholly absorb the powers and occupy the days of the great mass of mankind around us!
 Their most substantial good perishes in the using, and their most enduring realities are but "the fashion of this world that passeth away."— *Thomas Raffles,* 1788-1863.

 **Verse 4.** *A shadow that passeth away.* The shadows of the mountains are constantly shifting their position during the day, and ultimately disappear altogether on the approach of night: so is it with man who is every day advancing to the moment of his final departure from this world.— *Bellarmine.*